KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     :meth:`ADDRADIOBUTTON(text,on)`       :struct:`Button`                Creates an exclusive toggleable button in the Box, initially checked if on is true.
 Sibling buttons will turn off automatically.
     :meth:`ADDTEXTFIELD(text)`            :struct:`TextField`             Creates an editable text field in the Box.
     :meth:`ADDPOPUPMENU`                  :struct:`PopupMenu`             Creates a popup menu.
-    :meth:`ADDHSLIDER(min,max)`           :struct:`Slider`                Creates a horizontal slider in the Box, slidable from min to max.
+    :meth:`ADDHSLIDER(init,min,max)`      :struct:`Slider`                Creates a horizontal slider in the Box, starting at init, slidable from min to max.
-    :meth:`ADDVSLIDER(min,max)`           :struct:`Slider`                Creates a vertical slider in the Box, slidable from min to max.
+    :meth:`ADDVSLIDER(init,min,max)`      :struct:`Slider`                Creates a vertical slider in the Box, starting at init, slidable from min to max.
     :meth:`ADDHLAYOUT`                    :struct:`Box`                   Creates a nested transparent horizontally-arranged Box in the Box.
     :meth:`ADDVLAYOUT`                    :struct:`Box`                   Creates a nested transparent vertically Box in the Box.
     :meth:`ADDHBOX`                       :struct:`Box`                   Creates a nested horizontally-arranged Box in the Box.